transitland/www-transit-land/_posts/2017-01-21-transit-connections-to-swiss-mountains.md

 *Looking west from Mount Rigi-Kulm and you can see the cloud layer that prevents you from seeing Lake Lucerne.
 The two cog railways are parked in the middle.*

-About a month ago I hopped over to Germany to start a holiday trip over Christmas and the New Year.
+A month ago I hopped over to Germany to start a holiday trip over Christmas and the New Year.
 I flew into Frankfurt but I would be returning to Chicago from Zurich, Switzerland, almost three weeks later.
 I had spent two hours in Zurich in 2016 on a layover, and I was struck by the city's beauty and their amazing public transport system.
 I made it a priority to revisit Zurich, to have a proper stay.

 Before I left, I was already working to import the single GTFS transit feed for the whole country into Transitland, so I was aware of some of the transit systems.
 That work continues because the feed is massive; it has more than 400 operators and I need to add metadata about each of them.